-Our routing scheme is compared to the baseline TinyOS-2.x MultihopLQI [7].
-MultihopLQI routing layer is a well-established and well-tested collection tree protocol that is part of the TinyOS-2.x distribution and has been recently used in real WSNs deployments as stated in [8], [28] and [29].
-Therefore, the benchmarking with MultihopLQI is considered a reasonable evaluation to test our routing scheme against such protocol.
+Our routing scheme is compared with the baseline TinyOS-2.x MultihopLQI [10].
+The MultihopLQI routing layer is a well-established and well-tested CTP that is part of the TinyOS-2.x distribution and has been recently used in real WSNs deployments as stated in [11, 28, 29].
+Therefore the benchmarking with MultihopLQI is considered a reasonable evaluation.
 Evaluation metrics include network connectivity, to assess the significance of wireless link reliability on packet loss probability; average end-to-end delay in terms of delivery rate; average dissipated energy and network lifetime.